- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 Creating purchase order using the direct ordering model

-If you place orders for a specific location to be delivered directly to that location, format your report to show only that location by adding an outlet filter.
+If you place orders for a specific location to be delivered directly to that location, format your report to display only that location by adding the Include filter and entering the outlet.
 This ensures the calculations are based on only what stock that outlet needs.

-For this situation, the Suggested order quantity column shows the amount of stock the store needs to meet expected demand.
+For this situation, the Suggested order quantity column displays the amount of stock the store needs to meet expected demand.
 It includes the store’s current and inbound inventory.

 - Navigate to Reports > Inventory reports > Replenishment.